kailash-manasarovar/statement/docs/index.md

 However, the ringleaders' underlying motive, is always, of course, money; in this case money from porn and the likely huge interest generated in the global porn-addict population with a taste for pedophilia, which is arguably epidemic right now.

-Given all these events have taken place within the context of studying at a public learning establishment, the Dénia music conservatory, which has in attendance hundreds of minor children, and a handful of adults; and given the elaborate and extremely professional nature of the electronic attacks, and the sophistication of the drugging techniques, the likelihood of similar things happening to others, including minors, must be taken into serious consideration.
+Given all these events have taken place within the context of studying at a public learning establishment, the Dénia music conservatory, which has in attendance hundreds of minor children, and a handful of adults; and given the elaborate and extremely professional nature of the electronic attacks and the sophistication of the drugging techniques, the likelihood of similar things happening to others, including minors, must be taken into serious consideration.

 ### Motivation